Biden names FEMA, CDC officials to head monkeypox response | Federal News Network

 Scientists say that, unlike campaigns to stop COVID-19, mass vaccinations against monkeypox won’t be necessary.
 They think targeted use of the available doses, along with other measures, could shut down the expanding epidemics that were recently designated by the World Health Organization as a global health emergency.

 Still, the Biden administration has faced criticism over the pace of vaccine availability for monkeypox.
+Clinics in major cities like New York and San Francisco say they haven’t received enough of the two-shot vaccine to meet demand and some have had to stop offering the second dose of the vaccine to ensure supply of first doses.
 The White House said it has made more than 1.1 million doses of vaccine available and has helped to boost domestic diagnostic capacity to 80,000 tests per week.

 California on Monday became the second state in three days to declare a public health emergency over monkeypox, following action this weekend by New York, but the Biden administration did not appear to be moving in that direction.
 White House press secretary Karine Jean-Pierre said the decision would be up to Health and Human Services Secretary Xavier Becerra.